raymondadouglas/raymondadouglas.github.io/about.markdown

 I guess I'm a bit of a generalist.
 I did my degree in mathematics and philosophy mostly because I wanted good fundamentals and I didn't want to specialise.

-Officially I am a part-time research analyst on AI strategy and differential progress, and a part-time writer of videos about dogs.
+Officially I am a part-time research analyst on AI strategy and differential progress.
 In practice I try to stay flexible.

 Over the past few years my main interests have been:
 - **Research**, these days mostly on the future of AI and how it might affect society, with a particular interest in the notion of agency and goals.